ABilevich/Adventure_SpringBoot_1/README.md

 ### Component Scanning

-- Spring will scann you java classes for special anotations (@Component, etc)
+- Spring will scan you java classes for special annotations (@Component, etc)
 - It will automatically register the beans in the spring container

-Anotations (That componse @SpringBootApplication)
+Annotations (That compose @SpringBootApplication)
 @EnableAutoConfiguration: Enables spring boot's auto-configuration support
-@ComponentScan: Enables component scanning of current package (also recurseively scans sub packages)
+@ComponentScan: Enables component scanning of current package (also recursively scans sub packages)
 @Configuration: Able to register extra beans with @Bean or import other configuration classes

-- Spring will scann any packages under the main folder recursively, they all need to be inside the springcoredemo package in this case
+- Spring will scan any packages under the main folder recursively, they all need to be inside the springcoredemo package in this case
-- This can be overwritten on the @SpringBootApplication anotation by specifiyong the scanBasePackages to include aditional packages
+- This can be overwritten on the @SpringBootApplication annotation by specifying the scanBasePackages to include aditional packages

 ## 1.3 Setter injection

 Its when we inject dependencies by calling the setter methods on our class

-To Inject the cach implementation
+To Inject the catch implementation

 1. Spring will scan for @Components
 2. Does anyone implement the Coach interface?